Kappie/support_vector_machine/README.md

 `CV` specifies the number of folds used in cross validation.
 `GRID_SEARCH_CV` specifies the number of folds used in cross validation for estimating the fitness of the model parameters.
+For each training partition of the data set, the best parameters within the specified space are found, and are used to predict the test partition.

 You can specify the parameter space as follows: